Satisfy your Greek cravings with this Vegan Horiatiki Salad. Fresh veggies, kalamata olives, and dairy free feta create a flavorful and healthy dish!

-This Greek salad recipe is as traditional as it gets from my mom's authentic kitchen!
-Use dairy free feta to make it vegan, your tastebuds won't know the difference!
+This Greek salad recipe is as traditional as it gets from my mom's authentic kitchen.
+It's so easy to make and the perfect side or even main meal!

 This post was sponsored by Rubbermaid but the content and opinions expressed are fully my own.